Markovian linearization of random walks on groups: Linearization: proof of Theorem

 indexed by all $j$ such that $i_{1} \cdots i_{k-1} j$ is the strict prefix of a representative of $K$.
 Then use these row matrices to form the $r_{k-1} \times r_{k}$ diagonal block matrix $D(k)$, whose $i_{1} \cdots i_{k-1}$ diagonal entry is $L(i_{1}, \cdots, i_{k-1})$:

 Finally combine all the preceding matrices to construct:

 \begin{ex} The construction will certainly be clearer on a concrete example.
 Consider a random walk on the group $G$ given by the presentation $\langle a,b \: | \: ab=ba \rangle$, which is in fact isomorphic to $\bZ^{2}$.
-Suppose the random walk is supported by all words in $a$ and $b$ of length less than $3$, that is
+Suppose the random walk has support

 To avoid large matrices, we forget about the inverses $a^{-1}, b^{-1}$ but they should not be discarded in a general case.